ThibaultBee/srtdroid/README.md

 }
 ```

 ## Samples

 To test srtdroid, you will need 2 Android devices: one client and one server.

-On the server side, configure listening IP to "0.0.0.0" or to server ethernet IP.
+On the server side, configure local IP to `0.0.0.0`.
-On the client side, configure connecting IP to server IP.
+On the client side, configure remote IP to server device IP.
 The port must be the same value for both.

 ### Examples